 Single-share Backup on Trezor

-At first glance, it might just look like we’ve changed the length of your default wallet backup.
-But if we dive a little deeper, we’ll see that Single-share Backup has many inherent advantages and ensures all Trezor users can easily upgrade to a Multi-share Backup scheme whenever they choose.
+At first glance, it might just look like we’ve changed the length of your default wallet backup, but if we dive a little deeper, we’ll see that Single-share Backup has many inherent advantages and ensures all Trezor users can easily upgrade to a scheme whenever they choose.

-Single-share Backup can be used with Trezor Safe 5, Trezor Safe 3 and Trezor Model T.
+Single-share Backup can be used with Trezor Safe 7, Trezor Safe 5, Trezor Safe 3 and Trezor Model T.

-Learn more about Bitcoin Improvement Proposals (BIPs) and SatoshiLabs Improvement Proposals (SLIPs) in our What are BIPs and SLIPs? article.
-If you're really curious, you might also be interested in checking out the BIP39 project on GitHub.
+Learn more about Bitcoin Improvement Proposals (BIPs) and SatoshiLabs Improvement Proposals (SLIPs) in our What are BIPs and SLIPs? article and the BIP39 project on GitHub.

 SLIP39 was devised in 2019 to improve the backup process by distributing custodianship among several parties.
 In practice, this means splitting the seed into multiple shares using Shamir’s Secret Sharing Scheme.
 A set number of these shares, known as the threshold, must be combined to recover the original seed.